kkruecke/234tree-in-cpp/README.md

     tree.traverse([](int x){ cout << x << ' '; });

 you use this code instead

     TreePrinter tree_printer;
     tree.traverse(tree_printer);

 The insert() code has been tested.
 The delete() code is not yet fully implemented.

+Great step-by-step animation of 2 3 4 tree is at: http://cs.sou.edu/~harveyd/classes/cs511/docs/234Tree/tree.htm